cc1539/SE-project/DEMO-1/4_data_collection/README4.txt

-There is no data collection.
+There are currently no data collection scripts.